penninesoaringclub/newsletter/content/posts/2024-05/index.md

 Pilot - Poor or insufficient pre-flight check.
 Equipment - Harness failure or malfunction.

 Normal launch after wing-walking to a better spot.
 Struggles to get legs into pod (normally very easy with my setup).
 Persevered and forced legs into pod, only to find the pod was too short and I couldn't get them out again.
 Managed to get one foot out and was able to climb sufficiently to make a very inelegant top landing on one foot in deep mud and was able to control the glider despite falling over.
-One of the pod tensioning lines had snagged in on something internally, so the foot plate was too close.
+One of the pod tensioning lines had snagged on something internally, so the foot plate was too close.
 Not easy to spot on the pre-flight check as it only showed up when I tried to get my legs in.
 Correct action would have been to land immediately without putting my legs in the pod when I realised something was wrong.

 An incident report has been submitted by the pilot, alongside a wise statement...